 What makes good soil for cannabis?

-Before you go purchasing soil or even choosing whether you will grow indoors or outdoors, you should know what kind of soil marijuana likes.
+Before you go purchasing soil or even choosing whether you will grow indoors or outdoors, you should know what kind of soil cannabis likes.
 It is important that the soil has the correct balance of nutrients for cannabis and provides the correct environment for water and airflow.

 When you are looking at a bag of soil, the three things you should pay attention to are: